linus04-bit/CMTProject/README.md

 - "*Data/shading_coeff.csv.*" is a semicolon-delimited file.

 Outputs:
-- "*Results/OFP_{map_amount_of_trees}_indices.png*" is a figure depicting the yearly ozone forming potential distribution within the canton depending on the grid indices.
+- "*Results/OFP_{map_amount_of_trees}_indices.png*" is a figure depicting the yearly ozone-forming potential distribution within the canton depending on the grid indices.
-- "*Results/PM10_{map_amount_of_trees}_indices.png*" is a figure depicting the yearly PM10 uptake distribution within the canton depending on grid indices.
+- "*Results/PM10_{map_amount_of_trees}_indices.png*" is a figure depicting the yearly PM10 uptake distribution within the canton depending on the grid indices.
-- "*Results/O3_map_{amount_of_trees}_indices.png*" is a figure depicting the yearly ozone uptake distribution within the canton depending on the grid indices.
+- "*Results/O3_map_{amount_of_trees}_indices.png*" is a figure depicting the yearly ozone removal distribution within the canton depending on the grid indices.
 - "*Results/O3_net_uptake_map_{amount_of_trees}_indices.png*" is a figure depicting the yearly net ozone uptake distribution within the canton depending on the grid indices.
-- "*Results/summary.txt*" contains summary of parameters used and the total, as well as the maximal values computed.
-It also contains the computation time of the program.
+- "*Results/summary.txt*" contains a summary of the parameters used, along with the total and maximal values computed.
+It also includes the computation time of the program.
 - "*Results/trees_GE.csv*" is a semicolon-delimited file.
-It contains the first information regarding the trees within our scope of our analysis.
-It serves as control file and can be deleted as used.
+It contains the initial information regarding the trees within the scope of our analysis.
+It serves as a control file and can be deleted once used.

 ## Implementation Details
-- Python calls a function in C reading the data provided by the canton and saving the data in the form of an array in Python.
+- Python calls a C function reading the tree data provided by the canton of Geneva and saving the data as an array in Python.
-- Python filters through this array by creating a new array and adding certain parameters to it.
+- Python filters the array, creating a new one and adding certain parameters.
-- Python calls function in C that computes the necessary values.
+- Python calls a C function that computes the necessary values.
-- Python takes care of the visualisation.
+- Python takes care of the visualization.

 **Structure**

 In the directory "*Functions/*" are located:
 - "*a_model_functions.c*"
-    - Contains tree structure used throughout computation
+    - Contains a Tree structure used throughout the computation.
-    - Contains necessary functions used for later computation of modellized values
+    - Contains the necessary functions used for the later computation of modeled values.
 - "*b_extract_data_and_memory.c*":
     - Imports "*a_model_functions*" as a module.
-    - Contains function reading the data and saving it to an array as well as all necessary functions regarding memory allocation and liberation.
+    - Contains a function that reads the data and saves it to an array, as well as all necessary functions regarding memory allocation and liberation.
 - "*d_grid_functions.c*":
     - Imports "*b_extract_data_and_memory.c*" as a module.
     - Contains functions computing the data for the final grid cells.
 - "*e_filter_trees.py*":
-    - Reads in multiple csv such as "*Data/conversion_factor.csv*", "*EF.csv*", "*MIR.csv*" and "*shading_coeff.csv*".
+    - Reads in multiple CSV files such as "*Data/conversion_factor.csv*", "*EF.csv*", "*MIR.csv*" and "*shading_coeff.csv*".
-    - Contains functions that filter through first array and create second array of tree displaying scientific data, while adding that data to the array.
+    - Contains functions that filter the initial array of trees and create a second array containing only those trees for which the necessary scientific data is available, while adding that data to the array."
     - Contains functions to transform a c_POINTER(c_POINTER(double)) to a two-dimensional np.array.
 - "*h_structures.py*":
-    -Contains structures used in python.
+    - Contains structures used in Python.
 - "*main.c*":
     - Imports "*d_grid_functions.c*" as a module.
-    - File that's used to create the shared library between Python and C.
+    - File that is used to create the shared library between Python and C.
-    - Contains two functions, that are called from Python.
-Performs all necessary computations, by calling functions defined in mentioned files.
+    - Contains two functions that are called from Python.
+Performs all necessary computations by calling functions defined in mentioned files.
-    - Writes data from "*SIPV_ICA_ARBRE_ISOLE.csv*" to "*Results/trees_GE.txt*"
+    - Writes data from "*SIPV_ICA_ARBRE_ISOLE.csv*" to "*Results/trees_GE.txt*".

 In the main directory are located:
 - "*execution_file_windows.py*":
-    - Main execution file for windows
+    - Main execution file for Windows.
-    - Calls "*Functions/main.c*" as a module using a shared library
+    - Calls "*Functions/main.c*" as a module using a shared library.
-    - Implements functins written in C and calls them from python
+    - Implements functions written in C and calls them from Python.
     - Contains parameters that can be changed as wished.
     - Writes a summary to "*Results/summary.txt*".
     - Plots results and saves graphs to "*Results/*".
 - "*execution_file_mac.py*":
-    - Main execution file for MacOS
+    - Main execution file for MacOS.
     - Performs same tasks as "*execution_file_windows.py*".

 ## Instructions